 Techniques range from true Cry It Out (CIO), where baby will cry as long as it takes to soothe herself to sleep (or pass out trying) to co-sleeping until baby is old enough to get creeped out by it, and eventually asks to sleep by herself.
 Somewhere in between is something called the Ferber Method (also the name of the 5th highest-grossing wind chime-based New Age musical group of 2007).

-The Ferber Method involves gradually increasing the time between parental involvements.
+involves gradually increasing the time between parental involvements.
 For instance, the first check-in is at 3 minutes, then 6, then 9 minutes, on up to 15 where you top out, and check in every 15 minutes after that.
 Check-ins are brief and neutral, and not more than a minute or two.
 Easy enough.

 And then the crying starts.
 What Dr. Ferber doesn’t mention is that, in addition to learning to soothe herself to sleep, baby is also learning to plumb the depths of her crying, searching for the most possessed wail or tortured shriek that will bring her parents to her crib on their knees, begging to be forgiven for such a foolish and disrespectful experiment as “Sleep Training.”